-When we truly understand that the power of Christ within us causes one to rest in knowing it is not by our power but by the power of Christ do we stand.
+When we truly understand that the power of Christ within us causes us to rest we then know it is not by our power, but by the power of Christ do we stand.
 We can put off all the struggle of trying to do everything on our own and find rest in Him.
 Remember greater is He that is in us, than he that is in the world.
 (Matthew 11:28-30).
 Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light.

-Our labour is never in vain in the Lord (1 Corinthians 15:57,58), He is our refuge and a resting place for our soul!
-For those who tend to the work of the Lord will always suffer reproach, but it is an honor to serve a sovereign and loving God who has made salvation for us and the saving of another soul that will hear His message.
+He is our refuge and a resting place for our soul!
+Even though we will suffer reproach as a servant of Christ it is an honor to serve such a loving God.
+By serving Him and teaching others we ourselves are saved as well as those who hear and accept our message.
 (1 Timothy 4:10-16).
 For therefore we both labour and suffer reproach, because we trust in the living God, who is the Saviour of all men, specially of those that believe.
 These things command and teach.
 Let no man despise thy youth; but be thou an example of the believers, in word, in conversation, in charity, in spirit, in faith, in purity.
 Till I come, give attendance to reading, to exhortation, to doctrine.
 Neglect not the gift that is in thee, which was given thee by prophecy, with the laying on of the hands of the presbytery.
 Meditate upon these things; give thyself wholly to them; that thy profiting may appear to all.
 Take heed unto thyself, and unto the doctrine; continue in them: for in doing this thou shalt both save thyself, and them that hear thee.